verhovsky/books-futures-explained/src/4_pin.md

 6. The implementation behind objects that are `MustStay` is most likely unsafe.
 Moving such a type can cause the universe to crash.
-As of the time of writing this book, creating an reading fields of a self referential struct still requires `unsafe`.
+As of the time of writing this book, creating and reading fields of a self referential struct still requires `unsafe`.

-1. You can add a `MustStay` bound on a type by nightly with a feature flag, or by adding `std::marker::PhantomPinned` to your type.
+7. You can add a `MustStay` bound on a type on nightly with a feature flag, or by adding `std::marker::PhantomPinned` to your type on stable.

-2. When Pinning, you can either pin a value to memory either on the stack or on the heap.
+8. You can either pin a value to memory on the stack or on the heap.

 9. Pinning a `MustStay` pointer to the stack requires `unsafe`